tgirke/GEN242-2021/content/en/tutorials/rgraphics/rgraphics.md

-The following imports a `mortgage` payment function that calculates monthly and annual mortgage/loan payments, generates amortization tables and plots the results.
+The following imports a `mortgage` payment function that calculates monthly and annual mortgage/loan payments, generates amortization tables and plots the results in form of a bar plot.
 A Shiny App using this function has been created by Antoine Soetewey [here](http://faculty.ucr.edu/~tgirke/Documents/R_BioCond/My_R_Scripts/mortgage.R).

 ``` r